 Instead of snacks, I switch to collagen lattes (I love blueberry moon milk and golden milk lattes, good for my skin and calming my mind.
 I also installed LIFX lightbulbs in the bedroom— a total ambiance changer.
 I can dim the lights to my preferred low light, calming the vibe as I transition into my nightly routine, all through an app on my iPhone.

 Perhaps my favorite addition to my evening routine is the prioritization of self-care.
 For me, that means taking a bath to calm my nervous system for a more peaceful night’s sleep.
 I pull out all the stops: candles, bubble bath, and bath salts to help me unwind and recharge.
 Small things like fresh towels and a favorite robe make the routine familiar and fabulous.

 BONUS: Add in some journaling or a fun practice just for you.
-I love the Moon Journal by Soulshine Astrology.
+I love a simple, portable journal for an easy accountability.
 You can also use this time to meditate, stretch, or gua sha— just pick something you’ll look forward to.

 Plan Your Day